lyricat/sroc/README.md

 # SROC

-SROC is a simple package for writing CORs services in Golang.
+SROC is a simple package for writing CORS services in Golang.

 ## Getting Started

-Create CORs Object.
+Create CORS handler.

 ```
     cors := sroc.Create(sroc.ANY_ORIGIN, sroc.ALL_METHODS)